THEFT RECOVERED VEHICLES

 :

-For example, you park your fully insured Porsche in
+For example, you park your insured Porsche in the airport parking garage

-find it gone.
-It's reported stolen, but the police don't find
+stolen, but the police don't find it.
+Your insurance company then

-it.
-Your insurance company then pays you a settlement equal to the
+pays you a cash settlement equal to the value of the car.
+However, a few

-discovered several states away in an illicit body shop where stolen cars
+an illicit body shop where stolen cars are disassembled and sold for

-are disassembled and sold for parts or shipped overseas.
-The car
+parts or shipped overseas.
+The car may be fully intact or may have

-may be fully intact or may have already had some of it's parts removed
+already had some of it's parts removed and sold.
+However the car

-and sold.
-However the car is no longer yours, it belongs to your
+is no longer yours, it belongs to your insurance company since you were

 FLOOD CARS : These are vehicles having been in various depths of